radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/account-settings/update-account.md

 You will receive a warning when your API token is close to expiring.
 A warning is displayed in your *Account Settings* next to the *Expiration Date* dropdown.

-> **Warning:** API token expiry cannot be extended.
+[!warning] API token expiry cannot be extended.
 Once a token has expired, a new token must be generated.

 ![image description](images/account-expiration-warning.png)